 During this time of the COVID-19 pandemic when many of us are isolating at home, you may be looking for things to take your mind off your worries or reduce boredom.
-We have resumed limited programs via Zoom, namely our Women of the Ages group and Grumpy Old Men group (you can also join by phone if you prefer).
+We have resumed some programs via Zoom, namely our Women of the Ages group and Grumpy Old Men group (you can also join by phone if you prefer).
 Please call Beth at 516-922-1770, or email her at firstname.lastname@example.org for more details.